The Only Show in Town

 Me: “That’s why I say at the end of the book, this is the largest abstractionist job I’ve ever attempted.
 You have to find the relationships that give rise to the forms that we see.”

-Ed nodded and then pulled out a sheet of paper.
-He wanted to read a passage from The Papers.
+Ed nodded and pulled out a sheet of paper.

 Ed: “I’m looking at some of it.
 I printed off some of this this morning because there was one piece that I wanted to read.
 This is part of a letter from the abstractionist.
 It all began with a simple need to understand how we navigate a universe.
 We live inside but never see directly.
 As a child in Brazil, I watched our fish in the glass of their bowl, wondering what they thought about the world moving beyond.
 To them, everything must have seemed contained in that small space.
 They had no idea anything was happening outside.
 Years later, I recognized this as my childhood version of Plato’s cave.
 We all start with one way of seeing.
 Learning to see differently takes effort.
 Picasso created 11 lithographs of the same bull, each one simpler than the last.
 He kept removing details until just a few essential lines remain.
 And somehow that captured the bull more truly than the realistic version.
 Abstractionism strips away what obscures until what matters stands alone.”